Fair Pay for California Child Care Providers

 - Child care providers have always been fierce advocates for social and racial justice.
 Some ideas for how to advocate for pay include:

-- Communicate exactly what you need – for example, “we need to be paid 100% of the cost of care as soon as possible.”
+- Communicate exactly what you need – for example, “We need to be paid 100% of the cost of care on July 1, 2025.”

 2023 Union Agreement